cloudera/hue/docs/sdk/sdk.md

 the url dispatch, executes application logic code, and puts together the views from their templates.
 Django uses a database (typically sqlite) to manage session data, and Hue applications can use it as well for their "models".
-(For example, the JobDesigner application stores job designs in the database.)
+(For example, the saved Editor stores saved queries in the database.)

 In addition to the web server, some Hue applications run daemon processes "on the side".
-For example, Spark runs a daemon ("livy_server") that keeps track of the Spark shells of the user.
-Running a separate process for applications is the preferred way to manage long-running tasks that you may wish to co-exist with web page rendering.
-The web "views" typically communicate with these side daemons by using Thrift (e.g., for Hive query execution) or by exchanging state through the database.
+Some examples are the `Celery Task Server`, `Celery Beat`.

 ### Interacting with Hadoop